-Different lenders will have different requirements, but to ensure that you cover all your bases, get the following paperwork prepared.
+Different lenders will have different requirements.
+To make sure you cover all your bases, you should get the following paperwork organized.

 The first thing to get together is your business’s financial statements.
 These include your profit and loss statement, balance sheet, cash flow statement or forecast, etc. You will also want to gather your business’s past tax returns.

 In addition, you may want to get your credit report and verify that your credit score is high enough to qualify for a loan.
 Banks typically approve borrowers who are showing a credit history that’s reliable and with a score of 680 and over.

 2. Find Specific Lending Programs of Business Loans for Women

 Thanks to the fact that women face a number of gender-bias obstacles when applying for funding, there is a growing trend of lenders offering loan programs that are exclusively for women.